RaubJo/missions-display/readme.md

 </table>

 1. The raspberry pi will automatically turn the screen on and off at the above times.
-2. It puts the screen into a deep sleep mode while it is off,
+2. It puts the screen into a deep sleep mode while it is off.